Adobe PDF Print Engine - Market Leading Partners

-OEM press vendors offer dedicated prepress solutions that are optimized for the capabilities of their hardware.
+OEM press vendors offer dedicated prepress solutions that are optimised for the capabilities of their hardware.
 Print Solution Providers (PSPs) purchase a complete package from the vendor, who also provides full-service support for all system components.

 RIP solution vendors offer powerful software products which can drive many different types of digital presses, printers and finishing equipment.
-PSPs and manufacturers purchase these solutions bundled with their press hardware, via the press vendor, a System Integrator (SI), or directly from the RIP solution vendor.
+PSPs and manufacturers purchase these solutions bundled with their press hardware, via the press vendor, a System Integrator (SI) or directly from the RIP solution vendor.

 RIP Solution Vendors for Industrial Inkjet Printing

 Adobe PDF Print Engine is built into prepress solutions offered by industry-leading solution vendors.
 RIP products from our partners are used to manage inkjet print workflows in a broad range of industrial applications.
 Hundreds of different presses and print configurations are supported and may be highly customised or integrated with finishing equipment.
 Substrates could include: ceramics, textiles, glass, wood, corrugated cardboard, flexible/rigid plastic, flat and direct-to-shape decoration etc.